 Instead, states set their own standards, and have regulations that keep the use of pesticides, hormones and synthetics to "acceptable" levels.
 But beyond that, regulating the term "organic" or "all-natural" is hard in the new industry.

 A member of Portland's cannabis industry spoke to Circa anonymously for this story.
 He said he has seen past employers use non-organic materials or the state-accepted trace levels of pesticides on their crop, then market it as green or organic.

 And for many medicinal marijuana patients who use concentrated cannabis oil, being able to know what chemicals or pesticides are in the cannabis they are ingesting is a big deal.

-“Once the trace particles are concentrated,” Tom Lauerman, a small cannabis farm owner in Brush Prairie, Washington - and the only cannabis farmer recognized as 'organic' by the federal government - explained.
+“Once the trace particles are concentrated,” explained Tom Lauerman, a small cannabis farm owner in Brush Prairie, Washington.
 “Then you have a real problem.”

 According to the AP, the University of California, Davis and KNBC-TV in California recently undertook a study of cannabis samples from 15 dispensaries in four Southern Californian counties.
 Of the samples collected, 93 percent tested positive for pesticides.

 In that world of constantly-changing state criteria, the industry is finding ways to regulate itself.
 Each state has a baseline of requirements for acceptable growing methods, but the "above-and-beyond" certifications -- like organic growing -- are being awarded by third parties that have grown up within the industry.

 Clean Green Certification out of California is one of the largest certifying bodies for organic cannabis.
 It was established in 2006 by Chris Van Hook, a former abalone farmer and current lawyer who owns one of the country’s 84 accredited USDA-organic certification companies.